iamsoroush/abstractions/docs/prepare_your_code.md

 ## Generate Data

 Let's create a well-structered mnist dataset.
-This code snippet will generate a dataset structered as follow:
+This code snippet will generate a dataset structured as follows:

 ```
 datasets/